-2018 Statutorily required contributions \$ 510,352 Contributions in relation to statutorily required contributions 510,352 Contribution deficiency (excess) \$ District's covered payroll \$ 5,188,243 Contributions as a percentage of covered payroll 9.8%
+2019 2018 Statutorily required contributions \$ 389,661 \$ 510,352 Contributions in relation to statutorily required contributions 389,661 510,352 Contribution deficiency (excess) \$ - \$ District's covered payroll \$ 5,214,147 \$ 5,188,243 Contributions as a percentage of covered payroll 7.5% 9.8%

-^{} Contributions in relation to statutorily required OPEB contributions are the contributions an employer actually made to the System, as distinct from the statutorily required contributions.
+\ Contributions in relation to statutorily required OPEB contributions are the contributions an employer actually made to the System, as distinct from the statutorily required contributions.

 Amounts were determined as of June 30 of each fiscal year.

-Changes of benefit terms: There were no changes of benefit terms in 2017.

-Changes of assumptions: There were no changes of benefit assumptions in 2017.
+Changes of benefit terms: There were no changes of benefit terms in 2018.
+Changes of assumptions: There were no changes of benefit assumptions in 2018.
+This schedule is being accumulated prospectively until ten years of data is presented.
+(This page left intentionally blank)